 Muscle spasms, seizures, and total collapse (when the heart fails to pump blood throughout the body, which is life-threatening without aggressive treatment)

 Rabies shots are very expensive, which is why it's important to take whatever precautions necessary when an animal bites you or a family member.

 Filing an Aurora Dog Bite Lawsuit

-Any victim of a dog attack that is caused by the wrongful conduct or negligence of others is legally entitled to receive fair and full compensation from every party at fault.
-However, these cases can be difficult to litigate under Illinois tort law.
-Because of that, many victims in the Chicagoland area will hire Rosenfeld Injury Lawyers at 888-424-5757 for legal representation.
+Any dog bite victim caused by wrongful conduct or negligence is legally entitled to receive fair compensation from every party at fault.
+However, these cases can be difficult to prosecute under Illinois tort law.
+Because of that, many victims in the Chicagoland area will hire Rosenfeld Injury Lawyers LLC at (888) 424-5757 for legal representation.

 The dog bite attorneys at Rosenfeld Injury Lawyers LLC can build a strong case for fair compensation to offer crucial evidence to resolve the case on a contingency fee basis.
 Contact an Aurora dog bite attorney today.
 We offer phone consultations.

 Our personal injury law firm has years of experience in negotiating the highest level of compensation for our clients by negotiating out-of-court settlements and litigating cases in front of a judge and jury.